 This banana and avocado cream will smooth and hydrate your skin, as well as fight the hardness and dryness that’s causing your heels to crack.
 Avocados contain vitamin C and E, as well as fatty acids.
 Studies have shown that both vitamins are essential for good skin health.

 At the same time, research in 2011 indicated that some avocado components contribute to protection from sun damage.
 Bananas, on the other hand, provide antioxidants, substances that fight free radicals to prevent premature aging.

 How do you make it?

-Mash both ingredients together until they form a paste, and apply it like a mask to your heels.
-Wrap your feet in plastic wrap for 30 minutes, and then rinse well with warm water.
+- First, mash both ingredients together until they form a paste, and apply it like a mask to your heels.
+Then, wrap your feet in plastic wrap for 30 minutes, and rinse well with warm water.
 Finally, apply lotion and then put on socks.